sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 - Boss, PvP Player, or Mobs (for questing)

 * Extra Action button Click
-- Whilst in DeathWing (Cataclysm) CLU will click the Extra Action Button during the encounter for you.
+- While in DeathWing (Cataclysm) CLU will click the Extra Action Button during the encounter for you.

 * Interrupts
 - It will not try to interrupt non-interruptible abilities